-Another perk of community colleges is that they are increasingly associated with free tuition.
+Another perk of community colleges versus four-year universities is that they are increasingly associated with free tuition, thanks to state funding.
 Yes, you read that correctly.
-It sounds too good to be true, but depending on where you live in the United States, you may be eligible for no-cost tuition to fund a two-year degree at a local community college of your choice.
-About half of the states in the country currently offer free community college to residents.
+It sounds too good to be true, but depending on where you live, you may be eligible for no-cost tuition to fund a two-year degree at a local community college of your choice.
+About half of the country’s states currently offer residents free community college.
 More states are considering offering two-year degrees at no cost to community college students.
 The flip side of this is that community colleges without free tuition may not offer as much financial aid as a four-year university, including private universities.

 High Wages with a Two-Year College Degree

-The low cost of attending community college, even out of state, is widely known, but its potential profitability is a less common topic of conversation when discussing community college versus university benefits.
-In fact, the consensus seems to be that students who attend a four-year school will make more money upon graduation than those who earn their credentials from a two-year school.
+The low cost of attending community college, even out of state, is widely known.
+But its potential profitability is a less familiar topic of conversation when discussing community college versus university benefits.
+In fact, the consensus seems to be that students who attend a four-year university will make more money upon graduation than those who earn their credentials from a two-year school.
 To be fair, there is some evidence backing up this claim.
 The U.S. Bureau of Labor Statistics (BLS) reports that individuals with a bachelor’s degree make an average of $367 more per week than those with an associate’s credential.
-On its face, this looks like an argument in favor of four-year schools, but there’s more to the story.
-What these numbers do not reveal is the many high-paying associate’s degree jobs available.
-For full transparency, we’re listing some of these lucrative occupations below along with their mean annual wages, according to the BLS:
+On its face, this looks like an argument favoring four-year universities.
+But there’s more to the story.
+These numbers do not reveal the many high-paying jobs available with an associate’s degree.
+These jobs span various career aspirations.
+For total transparency, we list some of these lucrative occupations associated with a two-year degree, and their mean annual wages.
+These numbers are from the BLS:

 - Diagnostic Medical Sonographers: $70,380

 - Air Traffic Controllers: $130,420